-Open Burning is allowed at the discretion of Fire Chief James McMorrow from JANUARY 15th to MAY 1st.
+Open Burning is allowed at the discretion of the Fire Chief from January 15th to May 1st..

 Smoke and Carbon Monoxide Detectors

-State Fire Marshal Stephen D. Coan want to alert the public that if you are selling your home after April 5, 2010, there are changes in the state's smoke alarm regulations for homes with five or less units.
+State Fire Marshal Peter Ostroskey wants to alert the public that if you are selling your home after April 5, 2010, there are changes in the state's smoke alarm regulations for homes with five or less units.

 The regulation will require that only photoelectric smoke detectors be installed within 20 feet of a kitchen or bath containing a shower, in order to reduce nuisance alarms from cooking smoke or steam that lead people to disable their smoke alarms.
-Areas located beyond this 20 foot area will be required to contain dual detection, both photoelectric and ionization, using either a single detector or two separate ones.
+Areas located beyond this 20 foot area will be required to contain photoelectric using either a single detector or two separate ones.

 Since March 2006, all homes have been required to install carbon monoxide alarms on each habitable level in addition to smoke detectors.

-For more information about smoke and carbon monoxide requirements, please refer to the Department of Fire Services website for A Guide to Massachusetts Smoke & Carbon Monoxide Requirement When Selling a One- or Two-Family Residence, http://www.mass.gov/eopss/docs/dfs/osfm/pubed/flyers/consumers-guide-w-sell-1-and-2-fam.pdf.
+For more information about smoke and carbon monoxide requirements, please refer to the Department of Fire Services website for A Guide to Massachusetts Smoke & Carbon Monoxide Requirement.

 Selling your home?
 Here is how to obtain your permit:

-- Fill out the Application for the Certificate of Compliance for Smoke Detectors and Carbon Monoxide Alarms (top half only), http://www.mass.gov/eopss/docs/dfs/osfm/forms/fp-007-c-rev.pdf, and return it to the Wrentham Fire Department with a CHECK payable to the Town of Wrentham or CASH for the amount of $50.00.
+- Fill out the Application for the Certificate of Compliance for Smoke Detectors and Carbon Monoxide Alarms (top half only), https://www.mass.gov/files/documents/2018/02/16/FP-007C%20Application%20for%20Certificate%20of%20Compliance%20for%20Smoke%20Detectors%20and%20Carbon%20Monoxide%20Alarms.pdf, and return it to the Wrentham Fire Department with a CHECK or MONEY ORDER payable to the Town of Wrentham for the amount of $50.00.
 It is preferred the completed Application and fee is not sent via USPS mail.